fmerg/pymerkle/docs/target/source/api.rst

     2

-The index of a leaf can be used to retrieve the corresponding hash value in hexadecimal format as follows:
+The index of a leaf can be used to retrieve the corresponding hash value as
+follows:

 .. code-block:: python